-MITIGATION MONITORING AND REPORTING PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELOPMENT PROJECT (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNSWEET MH LLC) Impact(s) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation significant impact to the environment. include a description of the tree replacement program and identify any additional conditions imposed by the City.
+MITIGATION MONITORING AND REPORTIN G PROGRAM SUNSWEET RESIDENTIAL MIXED-USE DEVELO Impact(s) (ZA 2016-0008 AND DA 2016-0009: DEPOT-SUNS) Mitigation Measures Timeframe and Responsibility for Implementation Method of Compliance Oversight of Implementation significant impact to the environment. include a description of the tree replacement program and identify any additional conditions imposed by the City.
 Alternatively, the City's ordinance section 12.32.070(B) allows the Community Development Director to grant a tree cutting permit where utilization of the property is of greater public value than the environmental degradation caused by the action.
 Tree removal may also occur without a permit if the removal will take place in accordance with an approved landscape plan.
-[MHMC 12.32.030, 12.32.040, 12.32.060] CULTURAL RESOURCES In accordance with the City of Morgan Hill Municipal Code Chapter 18.75, proposals for the development or redevelopment of a site identified as archaeologically sensitive by the City's adopted archaeological sensitivity map shall be subject to the following review process and standard conditions of project approval.
+[MHMC 12.32.030, 12.32.040, 12.32.060] CULTURAL RESOURCES L In accordance with the City of Morgan Hill Municipal Code Chapter 18.75, proposals for the development or redevelopment of a site identified as archaeologically sensitive by the City's adopted archaeological sensitivity map shall be subject to the following review process and standard conditions of project approval.
 SM CULT-1: Since the site is located within the mapped archaeologically sensitive area as adopted by the City, then the project applicant has the option to either have an archaeological survey be completed for the site to determine what, if any, conditions of approval will be required as mitigation measures; or agree to comply with the following standard conditions of approval, which shall be conclusively deemed to reduce potentially significant impacts on archaeological resources to a less than significant level (no archaeological resources report is required as part of any CEQA review of the project as long as the applicant accepts these conditions and incorporates them into the project): An archaeologist shall be present on-site to monitor all ground-disturbing activities.
-Where historical or archaeological artifacts are found, work in areas where remains or artifacts are found will be restricted or stopped until proper protocols are met, as described below: Work at the location of the find will halt immediately within thirty feet of the find.
-If an archaeologist is not present at the time of the To be implemented by the applicant and contractors prior to or during construction.
+Where historical or archaeological artifacts are found, work in areas where remains or artifacts are found will be restricted or stopped until proper protocols are met, as described below: To be implemented by the applicant and contractors prior to or during construction.
 All measures will be required as part of the development permit.
 All measures will be printed on all construction documents, contracts, and project plans prior to issuance of permits.
 Director of the City's Community Development Agency